Protecting

 A Voice for Volunteer Conservationists

 Due to rapid growth in Arizona's Sun Corridor, the San Pedro River is the last remaining major natural and intact river ecosystem in southern Arizona.
-The lower San Pedro watershed has become the default repository for mitigation of impacts caused by this rapid growth.
+As a result of its rich biodiversity, the lower San Pedro watershed has become the default repository for the mitigation of adverse ecological impacts caused in other parts of the state by such rapid growth.

 By joining with the LSPWA, you help demonstrate that organizing at the watershed level is an important movement in the desert Southwest, one that transcends county and community boundaries.
 Together, let's ensure that this endangered landscape offers future generations far more than yet another land and water base for resource exploitation.